isparshit/Mobile-App-Assignments/README.md

 - [ ] Datasets is provided by ArcGIS Esri Corona Virus dataset.
 - [ ] Basic advice to prevent and handle virus, myth busters Q&A from WHO.

+Goal: 5
+Simple  Weather App Using OpenWeatherMap’s API and Codable

 ### When you're done...